What a Nanny will expect from you

 - Reimbursement for mileage when transporting children or running errands on behalf of the family.

 - Annual review of performance and expectations, with opportunities for wage increase and/or additional benefits.

 - In some instances, Health Insurance, or a contribution towards your nanny’s health insurance.

 Household Employer tax information

 A Household Employer is defined as someone who pays an individual to perform duties in or around their home.
 This includes both nannies and home managers.
-If you pay a household employee over the IRS threshold for a calendar year, ($2,000 as updated for 2016) you are required to fulfill state and federal tax obligations.
+If you pay a household employee over the IRS threshold for a calendar year, you are required to fulfill state and federal tax obligations.

 As a Household Employer, you should expect to pay payroll taxes of 9-11% of your nanny’s gross wages to cover:

 - The employer’s half of Social Security & Medicare